 • biosecurity strategies and other preventative measures to reduce risk of infectious disease on stud farms and training yards.

-This is not an exhaustive list and intended only as a guide.
+This list is intended as a guide and is not exhaustive.
 Other research activities will be considered.

 Pilot studies are eligible but larger studies investigating either basic or applied science are unlikely to be achievable within the funding available, and are more suited to an application for an Equine Veterinary Research Project via the Equine Grants System (EGS).

-The 2016 funding round for Small Project Grants is now open with a deadline for submissions of 5th September 2016.
+The 2017 funding round for Small Project Grants is now open with a deadline for submissions of 2pm on Monday 18 September 2017.

 1.1 Applications are open to individuals aged 18 and over and in permanent employment based in veterinary schools and institutes, but are also intended to be accessible to veterinary practitioners and others working in the Thoroughbred racing and breeding industry.